 Travel Money Vs. International Money Transfer

-The “international money transfer” industry is almost sister company to the travel money industry.
-Whereas travel money refers to the purchase of foreign cash from a certified provider (whether by home delivery, pickup, or on-the-spot exchange of cash), money transfers relates buying foreign currency conduct international bank wire transfers, i.e. you will buy foreign currency for your domestic currency from a provider who will send the funds after exchanging them back to you or a third party of your choice, through a bank wire.
+The “international money transfer” industry is almost a sister to the travel money industry.
+Whereas travel money refers to the purchase of foreign cash from a certified provider (whether by home delivery, pickup, or on-the-spot exchange of cash), money transfers relate to buying foreign currency by conducting international bank wire transfers, i.e. you will buy foreign currency for your domestic currency from a provider who will send the funds after exchanging them back to you or a third party of your choice, through a bank wire.

 Comparing Money Transfer Companies

 Travel money is a very price-sensitive industry.
-In an essence, the level of service and reliability is only secondary to the price you’ll be paying.
-The amounts of money which are in stake (if the company collapses or messes up your transfer) is relatively small, and it’s very instantaneous also i.e. you should be receiving your funds within 24 of payment.
-In addition to that the service is rather straightforward, and the regulatory requirements and required KYC processes are much softer.
+In essence, the level of service and reliability is only secondary to the price you’ll be paying.
+The amount of money which are in stake (if the company collapses or messes up your transfer) is relatively small, and it’s very instantaneous i.e. you should be receiving your funds within 24 of payment.
+In addition to that, the service is rather straightforward, and the regulatory requirements and required KYC processes are much softer.

-- The international money transfer industry isn’t like this and it’s an important factor to considering upon creating a comparison.
-The intentional money transfer, in our opinion, is far more service and trust oriented:
+- The international money transfer industry isn’t like this, and it’s an important factor to consider when comparing.
+The intentional money transfer, in our opinion, is far more service and trust-oriented:

 - The service requires enough trust to move significant amounts of funds to an intermediary account before exchanging it.
-The accounts must be properly segregated from the companies current accounts so if the payment fails they are surely to return to the client.
+The accounts must be properly segregated from the company’s current accounts, so if the payment fails, they are sure to be returned to the client.

-- The service requires a thorough sign-up process with a comprehensive KYC which includes provision of some sensitive information.
+- The service requires a thorough sign-up process with a comprehensive KYC, including some sensitive information.
 Almost as if you were to use a bank.

 - The service isn’t always straightforward.
-A lot of clients choose to use other options than a spot payment at market price.
+Many clients choose to use options other than a spot payment at market price.
 So they can place other types of orders like limit and Forwards Contracts.
-That means using an international money transfer company is a long term relationship.
+That means using an international money transfer company is a long-term relationship.

 Money Transfer Reviews & Summary

-We recommend you to scan through reviews for any company you are considering to use.
-We have listed the largest money transfer companies in the UK based on our industry knowledge.
+We recommend you scan through reviews for any company you are considering using.
+Based on our industry knowledge, we have listed the largest money transfer companies in the UK.
 There could be more companies we missed out on, so we will be sure to update this page later on in the future.